yoga and meditation

 Halfway between classical Hatha and contemporary Vinyasa, a Hatha Flow class draws from the pool of traditional yoga postures and introduces fluid movement linked to the breath.
 Uniting care and intensity, Hatha Flow classes tend to have a longer warm-up.
 You will strengthen the body carefully and deeply, avoiding speed in order to go deeper into the heart of the movements.

 Dynamic flow that links postures together at a sustained pace.
 Agility and even-handed development of the entire body.
-Flexbility of the spine, increase lung capacity.
+Flexbility of the spine, increased lung capacity.
+This class can get intense and is designed for people who are already active and used to working out, even as it will introduce students to a form of concentration in movement that calms the mind while the body moves.

 gentle yoga